At St Michael’s we are keen to assist local schools in any way we can.

 - collected donations to go to the Upper Room charity at Harvest Festival and

-– promoted children’s film making at the Bedford Park Festival and the annual poetry competition at the Chiswick Book Festival.
+- promoted children’s film making, art and photography at the Bedford Park Festival and creative writing in the annual poetry competition at the Chiswick Book Festival and other children's events.

 Talks and Tours